Table of Contents

 Introduction

-With DevOps, there’s more to monitor now, from integration, provisioning, to deployment, teams need to use DevOps monitoring strategies to effectively monitor different aspects of the project.
+With DevOps, there’s more to monitor now, from integration and provisioning to deployment.
+Teams need to use DevOps monitoring strategies to monitor different aspects of the project effectively.

 Various Monitoring Categories